 One of the favourite events that happen for us during the summer is attending outdoor music festivals, usually those of the folk and blues flavour.
 My partner, known around our house as Sweet Pea, hosts a popular folk music radio show so we get to attend a lot of excellent shows and festivals.
 Sweet.

 Most outdoor events get my vote …except for camping.
 I know that some folks with disabilities enjoy camping but I am not one of them.
 And to be fair, at this stage in my health journey sleeping on the ground would be anything but refreshing.

-Sweet Pea tells me she enjoyed camping in days gone by, and based on the amount of camping gear that she gave away, I bet she misses sitting by fires and sleeping in a zipped up bag.
-I’ve noticed that campers’ travel with a lot of gear and that certainly hasn’t changed, what has changed for her is the nature of the gear that comes along for the ride when we travel.
+MY partner tells me she enjoyed camping in days gone by and based on the amount of camping gear that she gave away, I bet she misses sitting by fires and sleeping in a zipped up bag.
+I’ve noticed that campers travel with a lot of gear and that certainly hasn’t changed, what has changed for her is the nature of the gear that comes along for the ride when we travel.
 Let me the first to admit that traveling with my life gear is no small task.
 However, I do think camping prepared her because she’s an expert at packing and squeezing everything into the car.